Milan Borjan

-Milan Borjan (Милан Борјан; born 23 October 1987) is a professional soccer player who plays as a goalkeeper for Saudi Pro League club Al-Riyadh.
-Born in Yugoslavia, he plays for the Canada national team.
+Milan Borjan (Милан Борјан; born 23 October 1987) is a professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Riyadh.
+Born in Yugoslavia, he played for the Canada national team.

 Early life

-Borjan was born on 23 October 1987 in Knin, former SFR Yugoslavia today Croatia, to ethnic Serb parents Boško and Mirjana.
+Borjan was born on 23 October 1987 in Knin, SFR Yugoslavia (today Croatia), to ethnic Serb parents Boško and Mirjana.
 He is also of Croatian descent through his paternal grandmother.
-Borjan got his first taste of organized soccer in the town, playing with the Dinara Knin youth side.
+Borjan got his first taste of organized football in the town, playing with the Dinara Knin youth side.

 Borjan's family lived in Knin until Operation Storm in 1995, at which point his family fled to Belgrade, and Borjan began playing soccer with FK Radnički Beograd.
-In 2000, the family emigrated to Canada, first living in Winnipeg, Manitoba for a few months, before settling in Hamilton, Ontario where his parents still reside.
+In 2000, the family immigrated to Canada, first living in Winnipeg, Manitoba for a few months, before settling in Hamilton, Ontario where his parents still reside.
 He attended Glendale Secondary School.
-He played youth soccer in Canada with East Hamilton SC for six months, before joining Mount Hamilton SC.
+He played youth soccer in Canada with East Hamilton SC for six months before joining Mount Hamilton SC.